Samizo-AITL/Edusemi-Plus/archive/legacy/index.md

 ---

-## Positioning
+## 🧱 Positioning

-Legacy Technology cases are archived here because they expose **structural limits**, not because they are old.
+Legacy Technology cases are archived here
+**because they expose structural limits**—not because they are old.

-Modern systems often fail for the **same reasons**: only the scale, names, and integration context change.
+Modern systems often fail for the **same reasons**: only the scale, terminology, and integration context change.

+📌 Understanding these patterns is essential for designing **robust modern systems**.

 ---